estuary/flow/site/docs/concepts/derivations.md

 When you build a derived collection, you must choose where **accumulation** will happen: whether Flow will reduce into documents held within your materialization endpoint, or within the derivation's registers.
-These two approaches can produce equivalent results but they do so in very different ways.
+These two approaches can produce equivalent results, but they do so in very different ways.

-### Accumulate in your Database
+### Accumulate in your database

 To accumulate in your materialization endpoint, such as a database, you define a derivation with a reducible schema and use only `publish` lambdas and no registers.
-The Flow runtime uses your reduction annotations to combine published documents which are written to the collection, and also to fully reduce collection documents into the values stored in the database, keeping the materialized table up to date.
+The Flow runtime uses your reduction annotations to combine published documents, which are written to the collection.
+It then fully reduces collection documents into the values stored in the database.
+This keeps the materialized table up to date.

 A key insight is that the database is the _only_ stateful system in this scenario,